sartography/spiff-example-cli/docs/nav_list.rst

 Up until now, we have just asked the workflow processor for any ready tasks, but it is possible to ask the workflow processor for just those tasks that are for a specific lane.
-Please note that this feature will only work for those situations where you have set up a workflow with swimlanes
+Please note that this feature will only work for those situations where you have set up a workflow with lanes

 .. tip:: Workflows with 'pools'

-  When you add swimlanes to a BPMN document, those lanes are contained within a 'pool' That pool has its own process ID.
+  When you add lanes to a BPMN document, those lanes are contained within a 'pool' That pool has its own process ID.
 To activate the workflow inside of a pool, you need to use the process id for the pool and not the workflow document itself as we have in previous workflows.
 In the workflow above, the main workflow ID is lanes_outer, and the processid on the pool is 'lanes' - so we would use 'lanes' in the 'get_spec' line of code to interact with this